xinwenfu/mitmproxy-get/README.md

 ## MITM against HTTPS
 1. Enable https on Apache web server of Ubuntu.
 Please refer to [How To Enable HTTPS Protocol with Apache 2 on Ubuntu 20.04](https://www.rosehosting.com/blog/how-to-enable-https-protocol-with-apache-2-on-ubuntu-20-04/)

-2. Make sure the code has the following macro defintion
+2. Make sure the code has the following macro defintion.
+By defining the directive *FU_HTTPS*,
 ```
 #define FU_HTTPS
 ```